 The Best Walnuts Matter – in France and in Handmade Soap

-November is walnut season in France, but you’ll see them everywhere, all year round; if not in the trees then in the stores and at markets.
+November is walnut season in France, but you’ll see them everywhere, all year round.
+For instance if you don’t see them in trees then you will see them stores and at markets.
 France is a leading walnut producer in Europe.
 In one year, the South West alone produces about 20,000 tonnes of walnuts.

 The Perigord region is notable for walnut production.
 The “Route de la Noix de Perigord” connects tourists in the Perigord to growers, restaurants, oil specialists, and distilleries.
 If you’re in the Perigord, you’ll see their road signs everywhere.
 It stands to reason that people want to try the walnuts that have helped put the region on the map.

 Most of the Perigord’s production takes place in Dordogne, Lot, Correze, and Charente.
 The walnuts have protected designation of origin (PDO) status and are also AOC-labelled, which is an award that indicates top quality practices and products.
-Not only are the walnuts grown to be of the top quality, but farmers must harvest them with care and then shell them, a meticulous process to provide only the best of the best.
+Farmers must harvest them with care and then shell them, a meticulous process to provide only the best of the best to be of the top quality.

-Cuisine in the South West of France often involves walnuts (salads, breads, cakes, walnut wine aperitif, cooking oils, and more), but the benefits of walnuts are not limited to their flavour.
+Cuisine in the South West of France often involves walnuts (salads, breads, cakes, walnut wine aperitif, cooking oils, and more) because of their flavour.
+But the benefits of walnuts are not limited to their flavour.

 Antioxidants – walnuts are a good source of antioxidants, which balance and limit the damage of free radicals.
 Free radicals are believed to contribute to aging and may play a part in some diseases.

-Alpha-linolenic acid – Walnuts contain this acid, which is thought to be good for strong, healthy bones.
+Alpha-linolenic acid – Walnuts contain Alpha-linolenic acid.
+This acid is thought to be good for strong, healthy bones.
 It may decrease inflammation, which can help keep bones stronger for longer.

 Melatonin – Walnuts are a source of melatonin, a hormone that regulates your sleep patterns.

-Inflammation, again – Walnuts have been used by people with arthritis and eczema.
+Inflammation, again – People with arthritis and eczema use walnuts.
 Fatty acids are thought to help nourish nails, hair, and skin, among many other potential benefits.

 Vitamins – The B vitamins in walnuts are considered great for skin.
 Vitamin B can help lower stress.
 And vitamin E is a natural antioxidant.